nwdigitalradio/n7nix/README.md

 #### paclink-unix imap

 This installs functionality to use any imap e-mail client & to access paclink-unix from a browser.
-This allows using a WiFi device (smart phone, tablet, laptop) to compose a Winlink message & envoke paclink-unix to send the message.
+It allows using a WiFi device (smart phone, tablet, laptop) to compose a Winlink message & envoke paclink-unix to send the message.
+This is also configured to cough up a dhcp config for your mobil device if your RPi 3 is in a car not connected to the Internet.

 Installs the following:
+* paclink-unix to format e-mail
 * [hostapdd](https://github.com/nwdigitalradio/n7nix/tree/master/hostap)
-to enable WiFi for a Raspberry Pi 3
+to enable a Raspberry Pi 3 to be a virtual access point
 * [dovecot](https://github.com/nwdigitalradio/n7nix/tree/master/mailserv), imap e-mail server
 * dnsmasq to allow connecting to the Raspbery Pi when it is not connected to a network
+* nodejs to host the control page for paclink-unix
+* postfix for the mail transfer agent
+* iptables to enable NAT